ICRS/101/2024-Autumn/Soldering.md

 ## Motors:

-In your bag there should be 2 motors, and 4 lengths of 10cm long wire.
+In your bag there should be 2 motors, and you'll need to get 4 lengths of 10cm long wire from the end of the soldering benches.
 Each motor has 2 contacts that we need to connect wires to.
 Passing a current through the wires will then cause the motor to spin.

 ![motors-and-wire](/2024-Autumn/images/motors-and-wire.JPG)